 The Yolo County Historical Museum sponsors a writing group that will meet at a new time — from 10 a.m. to 12:30 p.m.
 Monday, Aug.
 13 — in the Catering Kitchen at the Gibson House Museum, 512 Gibson Road in Woodland.
 Fiction and nonfiction writers who wish to share and get feedback on their writing are welcome […]

-Older adults are invited to the monthly Coffee and Conversation group from 11 a.m. to noon Thursday in the Blanchard Room at the Stephens Branch Library, 315 E. 14th St. The discussion group meets regularly on the second Thursday of each month.
-This week, the group […]
+The monthly Coffee and Conversation group welcomes all older adults to meet Thursday at the Stephens Branch Library, 315 E. 14th St. in Davis, from 11 a.m. to noon in the Blanchard Room.
+The Coffee and Conservation group is a discussion group that meets on the second Thursday of each month.
+Next week, the group […]

 The Woodland Library Rose Club will meet Saturday, Aug.
 11, in the Leake Room of the Woodland Public Library.
 Members and visitors are encouraged to come at 9:30 a.m. for refreshments.
 The meeting will begin at 9:45 a.m. with a presentation by Steve Zien of Living Resources Company.
 Zien’s talk, “Soil Isn’t Just a Dirty […]